 Reducing food safety complaints will create a happier workplace and in turn increase productivity.

-The Massachusetts Food Handler Card shows that you’ve completed food safety training and understand the basic workplace practices for handling food safely.
+The Massachusetts Food Handlers Card shows that you’ve completed food safety training and understand the basic workplace practices for handling food safely.

-You’ll need to take an ANSI National Accreditation Board (ANAB) approved online Food Handler course, complete the training, and pass a 40-question final exam with a 70% or higher score.
+You’ll need to take an ANAB approved online Food Handler course, complete the training, and pass a 40-question final exam with a 70% or higher score.
 Once you pass, your card will be available to download and print immediately.

 The course takes about 1.5 hours and is entirely self-paced.
 You can start, pause, and complete it whenever it works best for your schedule.